KFiphy/Onyx-Pie-Report/README.md

 THE PROCESS

-observing consistency in data supplied, and driving out questions for actionable strategies.
+Observing consistency in data supplied, and driving out questions for actionable strategies.
 Tools used:

 Microsoft PowerBI Desktop